itcaat/goroutines-tester/README.md

 ### Profiling (Debug Mode)

-When using `-debug` flag, the program generates profiling files:
+When using `-d` or `--debug` flag, the program generates profiling files:
 - `cpu.out`: CPU profile for analyzing performance bottlenecks
 - `trace.out`: Execution trace for understanding goroutine behavior